GabriellBarbosa/Shadowing-App-react-native/README.md

 # Practice your english speaking

 The shadowing technique is a language learning method that involves repeating what you hear in a foreign language as closely as possible.

 # How this App works
 - You upload a audio (wav format).
-- The app will split the audio in sentences.
+- The App will split the audio in sentences.
 - You can record your voice repeating what you've listened

 ## To run the App